 In June 2002, the Pulperie de Chicoutimi reopened its doors.

 Since summer 2002, following major renovations, La Pulperie de Chicoutimi opens its doors to the public and offers artistic and ethnologic displays on the history of the locals inhabitants, a brand new regional museum, an educative and cultural activity programme as well as a renovated interpretive tour.
 As you stroll on the walking paths and interpretive trails or visit the museum and displays, you will understand why this site has become one of the major features of the regional tourism industry.
 As you visit our museum you will understand why La Pulperie de Chicoutimi is “A museum unlike any other”!
 Since access to the park is free, why not come for a picnic, a hike along the river or simply to let the children enjoy the slide similar to the ones used for transporting wood.
 In building 1921, one finds a gift shop selling souvenirs, local products as well as handicrafts made in the region.
 Come for a picnic and spend the day with us!
 You’ll experience 100 years of history in a single day!

 |Family (additional child)||-50%|

-Open on Easter Monday, Victoria Day and Thanksgiving Day.
+Open on Easter Monday, Queen’s Day, Saint-Jean-Baptiste, Canada Day, Labor Day and Thanksgiving’s Day.

 *The Museum is open for groups year round, by reservation*.